sagemath/trac_to_gh/Issue 5449.md

 CC:  sage-combinat

+Keywords: cached_method, cache

 When the elements of a parent do not have unique representation, it can be desirable to store the cache of (some of) the methods in the parent rather than in the element.

-Comments, suggestions?

-`@`cached_in_parent_method ?

-I'll write a quick patch in sage-combinat
+This patches implements a variant `@`cached_in_parent_method of the decorator `@`cached_method which does just this.

 Issue created by migration from https://trac.sagemath.org/ticket/5449